Wait Until...

 displays a journey timeline where a person skipped a wait because they already met wait conditions

-You can edit the conditions of your Wait Until; just be aware that doing so might cause people to quit waiting.
+You can edit the conditions of your Wait Until if the campaign is live; just be aware that doing so might cause people to quit waiting.

-For example, if you change an Event time condition from seven days that is then reduced to two days:
+For example, if you reduce an Event time condition from seven days to two days:

 • People who have already waited more than two days will move on (or exit the campaign)